rngesus-wept/puflantu/artifacts/crab.md

 Rat: I got X!
 Lion: I got P!
 Pidgey: A for the Alrogs!
 TODO: change to the actual name of this civilization
-Falcon: M for me!
-That’s a rare one.
+Falcon: W for me!
 TODO: change letter to the wepp word for “me”

+*Rummaging sounds... tiles clicking against one another*
+Rat: possess-1S X!
+Lion: possess-1S P!
+Pidgey: A Alrogs-GEN!
+TODO: change to the actual name of this civilization
+Falcon: W 1S-GEN !

-Sounds of a bunch of tiles clinking against each other and against wooden holders
+*Sounds of a bunch of tiles clinking against each other and against wooden holders*

 Pidgey: I guess this means I start.
 How’s….
 This?
 Sounds of 4 tiles clinking onto the surface